 National Association for Rights Protection and Advocacy

-Ms. Penney was formerly Director of Recipient Affairs at the New York State Office of Mental Health, where she brought the perspectives of people with psychiatric disabilities into the policy-making process.
-In 2005, she was honored for her social justice work by being named a Fellow of the Petra Foundation.
+In 2005, Ms. Penney was honored for her social justice work by being named a Fellow of the Petra Foundation.